-Sulfation causes a depreciation of a lead acid battery and can ultimately lead to complete battery failure.
-However, the best desulfator battery charger can reverse it.
+Sulfation causes a depreciation of a lead-acid battery and can ultimately lead to complete battery breakdown.
+However, the desulfator chargers can reverse it.

-This article gives you a thorough review of 12 desulfators battery chargers and their functions, frequently asked questions, and a buying guide.
+This article gives you a thorough review of 12 battery desulfators and their functions, frequently asked questions, and a buying guide.

-You also get a breakdown of the causes of sulfation to a lead acid battery, how to avoid it, and how to properly use a desulfator battery charger.
+You also get a breakdown of the causes of sulfation to a lead-acid battery, how to avoid it, and how to properly use a desulfator charger.

 BatteryMINDer Model 128CEC1-AA-S5